 I lead a double life.
-There’s my desk-bound and word-dominated existence in grey London on the one hand.
+There’s my word-dominated existence in (mostly) grey London on the one hand.
 On the other, there is my alter ego: a tempestuous flamenco dancer with flashing eyes, nimble feet, and sinuous fingers.

-Yes, I regularly transport myself off on imaginary jaunts to hot Andalucía (actually, Chalk Farm), where I do my best to don the requisite smouldering expression as I stamp and clap and spin.
+Yes, I regularly transport myself off on imaginary jaunts to hot Andalucía (or, being honest, to Islington or Pineapple Dance Studios), where I do my best to don the requisite smouldering expression as I stamp and clap and spin.
 My flamenco classes are the highlight of my week.

 It’s not an easy transition – not only the giant leap from literary lady to Spanish gypsy, but also the complex demands of flamenco technique.
 Year after year I tell myself I’m getting better, as I nurse my blisters and try to recall a piece of complex choreography or to train my stiff wrists to twirl a fan.
 It calls for grit and persistence – exactly the kind of tenacity that I advocate to the writers I advise, new and old.